ssshemyakin/connect_from_win_to_chkp/README.md

 Script runs Checkpoint Endpoint Security client from the Windows CLI.
 Command line utility "trac"  is used for calling client with required arguments.
 The script returns JSON for transmission to Zabbix Monitoring system.
-The main purpose is emulate user connect for monitoring.
+The main purpose is to emulate user connect for monitoring.

 # It is necessary to fill in config.ini.